 Shane Bufano - President/Director of Coaching

 Shane Bufano is the founder and current Director of Coaching for Queen City FC.
 Bufano started the club in 2011 and since then has developed the club from its original three teams to its current membership of 20-plus teams in 3 different regions in Vermont and Northern New York with over 300-plus youth players from U-8 to U-19 (Boys and Girls).

-Currently the Head Men’s Soccer Coach at Northern Vermont University Johnson, Bufano has earned numerous accolades in his coaching career.
+Currently the Head Men’s Soccer Coach at Northern Vermont University Johnson and Stowe High School, Bufano has earned numerous accolades in his coaching career.
 Bufano was recently awarded in 2020 the Capital League Coach of the Year, while coaching the Stowe High School Raiders to 8-0 Capital League record.
 Additionally, for his work with Queen City FC, he has earned to statewide awards including two of the Vermont State Soccer Association’s highest honors: the 2016 VSA Administrator of the Year and 2013 VSA Girls Coach of the Year.
-In the spring of 2019, Bufano was added as an assistant to the Women's Soccer Program at Northern Vermont University Johnson as well.